 Have students identify the given fractions and fraction pictures by both number and word names.
 The examples below show a partially filled storyboard for students to start from, and one way the storyboard could be completed.
 Additionally, students can create their own on Storyboard That to demonstrate understanding.

 Integrate word problems or fraction stories as examples whenever possible.
 Depending on the knowledge base of your students, continue on to identifying fractions, or allow students time to explore materials and discuss their findings.
-An activity for Storyboard that might be to show different ways to represent the same fractions.
+Show different ways to represent the same fractions.